Announcing Our Dent:Space Watch

 The Dent:Space Watch Project

-Dent The Future is embarking on an extraordinary journey by sending our specially designed Swiss-made Dent:Space commemorative watches to the International Space Station (ISS).
+Dent The Future has orchestrated an extraordinary journey by sending our specially designed Swiss-made Dent:Space commemorative watches to the International Space Station (ISS).
 This groundbreaking initiative is in support of our friends at Aquarius Reef Base and is made possible through our collaboration with Voyager Space, as memorialized in our Space Act Agreement and viewable on the NASA website.

 The Watch Itself